Facilities and Services

 Due to the large number of students on campus, it is important to follow safety guidelines.

-- Please use sidewalks and crosswalks on campus.
+- Please use sidewalks and crosswalks on campus and do not walk in the street.
 Pedestrians are to yield to all vehicles on campus.
-Students who choose to walk in the streets do so at their own risk.

 - Skateboards, hoverboards, longboards, recreational scooters, and inline skates are not permitted for use on campus.